 – Behavior screen

-Essentially, a person must go through a process similar to receiving a diagnosis of dementia before moving into Alabama memory care.
-(For more on diagnosing Alzheimer’s disease and related dementias, click here.)
+A person must go through an in-depth process similar to receiving a diagnosis of dementia before moving into Alabama memory care.
+For more on diagnosing Alzheimer’s disease and related dementias, click here.

 Residents with the following issues may not live in Alabama specialty care:

 – Requires restraints for confinement

 – Chronic health conditions requiring extensive nursing care

 – Requires care beyond assistance with activities of daily living

 Someone who needs skilled nursing care for less than 90 days may be allowed to stay in specialty care if certain obligations are met.

 Private living units or bedrooms must be at least 80 square feet for one person and 130 square feet for two people.
 Two is the maximum allowed in one unit in specialty care.
 There must be a toilet and sink for every six residents and one shower for every eight residents.
 Alarm systems and fire detection including sprinklers and smoke alarms must be up to building codes.